bsb20/bsb20.github.io/docs/index.markdown

 In general, I am interested in using performance modeling to make better resource allocation decisions in computer systems.
 I mainly focus on [scheduling parallelizable jobs](/parallel/), where one must decide how to allocate cores or servers among parallelizable jobs.
-I also work on [caching](/caching/), where one must decide how to best allocate cache space when admitting or evicting objects.  bump
+I also work on [caching](/caching/), where one must decide how to best allocate cache space when admitting or evicting objects.